Core Concepts

 The Public View

-Every Asset has a private view which is only visible to Tenancy Administrators and those who are given access through an Access Policy.
-Other Assets, such as those that meet the requirements of the Document Profile, have a Public View which is visible to everyone.
+Every Audit Trail has a private view which is only visible to Tenancy Administrators and those who are given access through an Access Policy.
+Additionally some Trails, such as those that meet the requirements of the Document Profile, have a Public View which is visible to everyone.
 The purpose of this view is to allow anyone to verify that the document that they are using is genuine and has not been altered.
 When the document Audit Trail is combined with Instaproof a user of your data can easily find out which version of a document they have and confirm that it is genuine.

 The Golden Thread

-Using the four concepts of Tenancy, Assets, Events and Access Policies it is possible to create a Golden Thread of evidence makes up the Data Trails Audit Trail.
+Putting all these concepts together, it is possible to create a Golden Thread of evidence that makes up the Data Trails Audit Trail.
 This has many use cases relating to content authenticity but can also be applied to supply chain integrity and standards compliance, or fact anything where stakeholders need transparency and trust.